thomas-roos/aws-greengrass-lite/README.md

 ## Getting started

-See the [build guide](docs/INSTALL.md) for instructions to build Greengrass Lite from source.
+See the [build guide](docs/INSTALL.md) for instructions to build and install Greengrass Lite from source.

-To run Greengrass Lite for evaluation, see the [setup guide](docs/SETUP.md).
+To configure and run Greengrass Lite, see the [setup guide](docs/SETUP.md).

 For setting up as a Greengrass developer, also see the [developer setup guide](docs/DEVELOPMENT.md).